 Read about the programme's work below:

-To identify and evidence new ways of working and best practice within this work, 19 pilots were funded through the programme’s Workforce Investment Fund.
-Swansea University worked with the project sites and produced a report evaluating the outcomes.
+To identify and evidence new ways of working and best practice within this work, 2 pilot phases were funded through the programme’s Workforce Investment Fund.

 We supported 14 NHS 111 providers to recruit a dedicated apprenticeship lead and to develop and launch their own ‘Grow Your Own’ apprenticeship scheme as a long-term learning and development opportunity open to all staff using the new career framework as a workforce tool.
 The local schemes established Health Ambassadors, whose role include making contact with schools, colleges and careers fairs to promote NHS 111 as a Career of Choice.
 The schemes will also research wider participation strategies to give young and/or unemployed people, and diverse groups, an equal chance to see what working in NHS 111 is like.

 We have developed a range of guidance and signposting documents.
 These are the result of extensive research, engagement, piloting and testing activities with key stakeholders.
 Together they constitute the Integrated Urgent Care/NHS 111 Workforce Blueprint, which is referenced in the National Service Specification for Integrated Urgent Care Services.
 Career of Choice case studies and other materials are available on the Health Careers website.